 Annuities have significant fees and expenses.
 By not paying the fees and expenses, you will have more money left over.
-The fees are subtracted annually from your account and if you did not pay the fees, your account would grow more.
+The fees are subtracted annually from your account, and if you did not pay the fees, your account would grow more.
 Annuities that charge these outrageous fees are called Variable Annuities; they are sold as a security.

 Annuities come in two flavors, securities (variable annuities) and insurance (fixed interest annuities).
-If you buy the security version, he is right, there will be fees and we agree with him, variable annuities can be a poor decision.
-The other type of annuity is sold by the insurance industry; it contains no fees and has no expenses.
-It is not an investment at all, it is a deposit.
-Deposits have no risk and you cannot lose your money.
-Make sure you know which type of annuity you are considering; if it is sold with a “prospectus” it is a security.
+If you buy the security version, he is right, there will be fees, and we agree with him, variable annuities can be a poor decision.
+The insurance industry sells the other type of annuity; it contains no fees and has no expenses.
+It is not an investment at all; it is a deposit.
+Deposits have no risk, and you cannot lose your money.
+Make sure you know which type of annuity you are considering; if it is sold with a “prospectus,” it is a security.

 Guaranteed returns are after expenses: here is where he crosses the line and compares apples with hand grenades.
 Annuity companies get the benefit of the use of your money, simple.
 This is nothing different than any bank deposit, the bank loans out your deposit, and pays you interest.
 Insurance companies do the same thing.
-His remark that if the annuity pays the annuitant 4% in interest, the insurance company is probably making 2% on top of that and that is actually a fee, a hidden fee.
-Sooooo how is that any different than banks?
-The interest offered by the insurance company is guaranteed and has no fees, what you are offered is what you receive.
-Guaranteed returns and a completely outsourced management of your money.
+His remark is that if the annuity pays the annuitant 4% in interest, the insurance company is probably making 2% on top of that, and that is a fee, a hidden fee.
+So, how is that any different than banks?
+The interest offered by the insurance company is guaranteed and has no fees; what you are offered is what you receive.
+Guaranteed returns and a wholly outsourced management of your money.

 Ever hear about Albert Einstein and his famous theory?
-What did Einstein believe was the most powerful force in the universe?
+What did Einstein believe was the most potent force in the universe?
 His Theory of Relativity?
 No!
 Einstein believed the Theory of Compound Interest was the most powerful force in the universe.
-If you deposited $1 and it magically doubled each year for 20 years, and as one example you paid taxes on the returns annually and the other was allowed to defer until the 20th year, how much would you have in each funds?
-Tax deferred for the 20 years would have accumulated to $1,048,000.
+If you deposited $1 and it magically doubled each year for 20 years, and as one example, you paid taxes on the returns annually, and the other was allowed to defer until the 20th year, how much would you have in each fund?
+Tax-deferred for the 20 years would have accumulated to $1,048,000.
 Taxes would be due when the funds were removed.
 The other account paying income taxes annually at 30% would contain $524,000.
 That is the power of tax deferral.

-Our expert offers advice about products he knows absolutely nothing about, but like many “soothsayers” his followers follow blindly and without question.
+Our expert offers advice about products he knows absolutely nothing about, but like many “soothsayers,” his followers follow blindly and without question.
 It is sad that so many people have heard his side of annuities, a side that is hedged with half-truths and misleading statements.
-It is also sad for those who would benefit greatly from the use of an annuity, benefits that include among other things such as income, income that cannot ever be outlived.
+It is also unfortunate for those who would benefit significantly from the use of an annuity, benefits that include, among other things such as income, income that cannot ever be outlived.

-Maybe he will come around some day, my guess is it will be the day he looks at the huge bank account he has accumulated giving financial advice and need someone to provide him income, income he and his wife can never out live and guess what?
-He will discover the miracle of annuities, Of course by then he would have fleeced millions out of their money for dues and subscriptions, all for the betterment of himself.
+Maybe he will come around someday, and my guess is it will be the day he looks at the huge bank account he has accumulated giving financial advice and needed someone to provide him income, the income he and his wife can never outlive and guess what?
+He will discover the miracle of annuities.
+Of course, by then, he would have fleeced millions out of their money for dues and subscriptions, all for the betterment of himself.